 Every urethane formula is different and has varying degrees of grip, durability, and slide-ability.
 The best way to learn the characteristics of a urethane formula is to try several types and get a feel for your own preferences.
 Luckily, many companies have categorized their different formulas as freeride or downhill.
 In general, freeride formulas will slide easier and faster while providing less grip and durability than downhill formulas.

-CORE SIZE AND SHAPE
+CORE SIZE & SHAPE

 The size, shape, and composition of the core of a wheel also plays a large role in the way it performs.